OpenLightingProject/rp2040-dmxsun/README.md

 Short answer: You can't.
 There is not (yet) a ready-made piece of hardware that can be bought and is ready to use.
 However, you are invited to build your own.
 Read on ;)

 Longer answer: JLCPCB or a similar PCB factory.
 The schematics and PCB layout files are in the `hardware` folder (KiCad format) and you can send them to any PCB fab to have it produced for you.
-Then it's a bit of soldering on your side and you're good to go.
+Then it's a bit of soldering on your side, plugging in a RaspberryPi Pico board and you're good to go.

-If you just want to have a brief look at the schematics without cloning the repo and opening the files in KiCad, take a look at the kicad-export action: https://github.com/kripton/rp2040-dongle/actions/workflows/kicad-exports.yml.
+If you just want to have a brief look at the schematics without cloning the repo and opening the files in KiCad, take a look at the kicad-export action: https://github.com/OpenLightingProject/rp2040-dongle/actions/workflows/kicad-exports.yml.
 It will generate a zip-archive containing all sort of PDFs.

 ## How can I try it out without spending much?

 Very good question!
-All you need is a RaspberryPi Pico board, the microUSB cable and a PC/Laptop/RaspberryPi.
+All you need is a RaspberryPi Pico board, a microUSB cable and a PC, Laptop or RaspberryPi.
 You won't be able to actually control lighting fixtures, but you can get an idea of how this project works.

-* Download the latest `UF2`-file and flash it to your Pico board (see above)
+* Download the latest `UF2`-file (for example from here: https://github.com/OpenLightingProject/rp2040-dongle/actions/workflows/pico-build.yml) and flash it to your Pico board (see above)
 * Wait until the board has rebooted and your PC has finished setting up the emulated network connection
 * Find out the dmxsun's IP address as described in the `What is it?`-section
 * Open your web browser, browse to the IP address.
 You should see a web page with status information